mo-dhia/xsustain-test/README.md

 ## Project Structure

 ### Frontend:
-The frontend of the application is built with React and Vite.
-It handles user registration, login, profile management, and interacting with the recipe-related API.
+**NEW TASTE** is a recipe management application built with React and Vite.
+It handles user registration, login, profile management, and recipe interactions.

+- `src/routes`: Pages React components
+- `src/components`: Reusable React components
-- `src/`: Contains React components and state management logic.
+- `src/components/utils`: Utility components and helper functions
-- `public/`: Static assets like images and icons.
+- `src/components/assets`: Contains images

 ### Backend:
 The backend is built with Express and handles the API routes for user authentication and recipe management.